openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 ## Summary

-This enhancement proposal aims to add dual Ignition specification version 2/3 (Ignition version 0/2) support to Openshift 4.x, which currently only support Ignition version 0 spec 2 for OS provisioning and machine config updates.
+This enhancement proposal aims to add dual Ignition specification version 2/3 (Ignition version 0/2) support to OpenShift 4.x, which currently only support Ignition version 0 spec 2 for OS provisioning and machine config updates.
 We aim to introduce a  method to switch all new and existing clusters to Ignition spec version 3 at some version of the cluster, which will be performed by the Machine-Config-Operator (Henceforth MCO).
 The switching will be non-breaking for clusters that have no un-translatable configs (see below), and will have a grace period for admins to intervene and transition otherwise.
-The Openshift installer and underlying control plane/bootstrap configuration, as well as RHEL CoreOS (Henceforth RHCOS) package version will also be updated.
+The OpenShift installer and underlying control plane/bootstrap configuration, as well as RHEL CoreOS (Henceforth RHCOS) package version will also be updated.